BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/README.md

 `sudo tee -a /etc/fstab<<<"/swapfile  none  swap  sw 0  0"`

+---

 28) Run the command `sudo zypper -n dup`, let it all install.
 Then reboot.

 29) And that should be all.
 You can now enjoy Cinnamon on openSUSE with a more user friendly encryption scheme.
 My personal favourite applets are **Panel Launchers** by *panel-launchers@cinnamon.org*, **CobiWindowList** by *windowlist@cobinja.de*, **Collapsible Systray** by *collapsible-systray@feuerfuchs.eu*, and **Bash Sensors**.

 Take the time to customise the Nemo interface, the main Menu interface, and the panels.
 If you wish for a Chromium based browser rather than Firefox, I recommend Vivaldi (which can be installed in the terminal by `opi vivaldi`).

+# Save your Eyeballs Here

+Assuming you're like me and prefer to not have your eyeballs burnt out when using your PC, you can now set the Cinnamon theme to a darker hue.
+Open the menu and search for *Themes*.
+Set each of the options to your liking, then go to the *Settings* tab at the top and set your Dark Mode, Icon, and Scrollbar settings to your liking.

+If you are using a dark mode theme, you should also run the command `gsettings set org.gnome.desktop.interface color-scheme prefer-dark` to allow any explicitly GTK themed apps to be in dark mode.

+# Remove useless Power Options

+If you wish to remove the Suspend, Sleep, and Hibernate options that may or may not appear when you press the Shut Down button, you can run the following to disable these services.

+`sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target`

 [Installation]:		https://github.com/BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/blob/main/Images/1-Installation.png?raw=true
 [Language]:			https://github.com/BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/blob/main/Images/2-Language.png?raw=true